adito0/compsys725/README.md

 from server: 628817

 ```
-Send a SEND command to proceed with file transfer.
+Send a SEND command to proceed with file transfer. <br>
 The client will be asked (by the client side, not server)
 to enter a filename for the incoming file.
 ```